-If you were physically active before your pregnancy, you should be able to continue your activity in moderation.
-Don't try to exercise at your former level; instead, do what's most comfortable for you now.
+If you were physically active before your pregnancy, you should be able to continue your activity with modifications as necessary.
+You can exercise at your former level as long as you are comfortable and have your doctor's approval.
 Low impact aerobics are encouraged versus high impact.
 Do not let your heart rate exceed 140 beats per minute.
 The pregnant competitive athlete should be closely followed by an obstetrical provider.

 Who Should Not Exercise?

-If you have a medical problem, such as asthma, heart disease or diabetes, exercise may not be advisable.
+If you have a medical problem, such as asthma, heart disease or uncontrolled Type 1 diabetes, exercise may not be advisable.
 Exercise may also be harmful if you have an obstetric condition such as:

 - Bleeding or spotting